All participants must complete and sign an Entry Form

 A discount of $10 off the registration fee can be applied if

-The sport event fee helps pay for expenses unique to and associated
+The event fee helps pay for expenses unique to and associated

 with each of the individual sports in the Games.

-Fees may vary and are listed in the information for each event
+Fees are listed in the information for each event

 and on the entry form.